ShawnDEvans/smbmap/README.md

   -s SHARE              Specify a share (default C$), ex 'C$' -d DOMAIN             Domain name (default WORKGROUP) -P PORT               SMB port (default 445)
+  -v                    Return the OS version of the remote host

 Command Execution:
   Options for executing commands on the specified host

   -x COMMAND            Execute a command ex. 'ipconfig /all'

-Filesystem Search:
+Shard drive Search:
-  Options for searching/enumerating the filesystem of the specified host
+  Options for searching/enumerating the share of the specified host(s)

   -L                    List all drives on the specified host -R [PATH]             Recursively list dirs, and files (no share\path lists